kshedden/case_studies/methods/power.md

 between $x$ and $y$.

 A paired t-test considers the differences $d_i = x_i - y_i$
-and conducts a one-sample test of the null hypothesis
+and is based on a one-sample test of the null hypothesis
 $E[d] = 0$.
 Under the null hypothesis, the $d_i$ have
 expected value 0 and variance equal to
 $\tau^2  = \sigma_x^2 + \sigma_y^2 - 2\rho\sigma_x\sigma_y$.